 Why waste precious time listening to the candidate repeat the same information that you already know from their resume?
 If there are any holes or gaps in their resume and/or work history or even if you want to make sure that the candidate isn’t lying, it is okay to ask such questions.
 But, use the interview as the time to get to know the individual behind the paper.
 Perhaps the candidate’s end goal is to become the VP of Finance, who knows what you’ll find out!

-The interview is your opportunity to get to know the candidate beyond her resume.
-It allows you to gauge the candidate’s personality to determine if she is a good fit for the organization.
+The interview is your opportunity to get to know the candidate beyond their resume.
+It allows you to gauge the candidate’s personality to determine if they are a good fit for the organization.
 Make sure to ask questions that provide you with the information you need to determine if the candidate is qualified for the position.
 This can be done by determining the specific personality traits or characteristics, such as leadership qualities, desired for the position and tailoring questions for the interview.

 DON’T: Ask Candidates the Same Question